afs/rdf-star-notes/reif-atoms.md

 It is "along side" the reification vocabulary.
 It provides the same capability, a named token for a triple, but in an atomic form.

+Whether "reification atom" is "rdf:Statement", and the reification properties apply, is left open.

 ## The idea - Formalism 2 - via translation

 Translate "descriptor" into RDF 1.1 reification before interpretation.

 Semantic intepretation is unchanged from RDF 1.1.

-This triple translation does show through into SPARQL meaning it SPARQL is not "querying the abstracts syntax".
+This triple translation does show through into SPARQL.
+It cn be seen that SPARQL is not "querying the abstract syntax" for BGP matching.
 More in the detailed description.

 ## Concrete Syntax Implications